Media Communications Program

 Locations Offered

-Frequently Asked Questions: Applied Media
+Frequently Asked Questions: Media Communications

-The Berkeley College Bachelor of Science in Applied Media program offers an innovative and updated curriculum that reflects the state of the professional media world.
+The Berkeley College Bachelor of Science in Media Communications program offers an innovative and updated curriculum that reflects the state of the professional media world.
 The program teaches a unique and comprehensive combination of skills that are in demand in an expanding number of industries.
 The program focuses on three critical aspects—verbal communication, written communication, and visual communication, and also includes a creative focus that incorporates important concepts such as ethical, legal, and political issues, as well as diversity, equity, and inclusion in the field of mass communication.

 The College considers students for admission to degree and certificate programs on the basis of future potential, the motivation and interest to succeed in a chosen profession, and past academic achievement.